gfernandez25/budget-tracker/README.md

 manual test only

 ## Questions
-for any questions please send me and email to <> or check out my GitHub profile: [gfernandez25](https://github.com/gfernandez25)
+for any questions please send me and email or check out my GitHub profile: [gfernandez25](https://github.com/gfernandez25)